OmDRetro/MPA2-Compilation-Tools/README.md

 	 - Move the `MPAWRITE.exe` binary to `MPA2_Tools\Step2-MPA_conversion\`
 	     - This is actually optional if you know what to do, but for the sake of this tutorial we'll place the application there.
  - Copy your music to `MPA2_Tools\Step1-PCM_conversion\Input\`
-     - As of now, I hardcoded the ff. input formats:
-	     - ogg
-	     - wav
-	     - m4a
-	     - mp3
-		 - I'll add more as soon as I get the full list of supported formats in ffmpeg.
  - After copying your music, open the `Convert2PCM.bat` file
      - It will ask you for what kind of quality you want for each audio file
 	 - Enter your choice then press enter.